Health Insurance in Switzerland

 Swiss health insurance consists of two main components:

-Optional coverage for additional benefits like private hospital rooms, dental care, alternative medicine, and worldwide coverage.
+Optional private add‑ons for dental, alternative medicine, private rooms, and worldwide coverage.

 Who Must Have Health Insurance?